abdelrahman390/BigInt-CPP-Static-Library/README.md

 ## BigInt C++ Static Library
-- is a C++ library to perform mathematical operations on integers of virtually unlimited size, overcoming the limitations of native C++ integer types
+- It is a C++ library to perform mathematical operations on integers of virtually unlimited size, overcoming the limitations of native C++ integer types

 ## Features